continue-revolution/sd-webui-segment-anything/README.md

 - Optionally check `Expand Mask` and specify the amount, then click `Update Mask`.

 ##### img2img Inpainting
+- Update your ControlNet (very important, see [this pull request](https://github.com/Mikubill/sd-webui-controlnet/pull/859)) and check `Allow other script to control this extension` on your settings of ControlNet.
 - Check `Copy to Inpaint Upload`.
 Note that you **must** be at img2img tab to use this functionality.
 - Click `Switch to Inpaint Upload` button.
 There is no need to upload another image or mask, just leave them blank.
 Write your prompt, configurate and click `Generate`.